how we gather

 At my friend Sal’s on Thanksgiving, as her friends arrived, yummy bites like fried halloumi warmed in the oven, we discussed when to open boxes of crackers as I blurted out, “Hosting makes me anxious.”
 Kind of a weird thing to say to my dear friend as she stood there hosting but I’m weird.
 And as someone who has known me for 38 years, she is well aware of this indisputable fact.

 I thought about something I experienced while studying Transpersonal Psychology in graduate school.
 Before my professors walked into a room for a discussion or a workshop, they were well prepared and not just mentally with the right materials and discussion points but energetically, emotionally, and spiritually.
 They cultivated positive energy by solidifying the intention and purpose ahead of our gatherings which in turn created a more meaningful experience for everyone.
-They each had they own way of setting the stage so to speak.
+They each had their own way of setting the stage so to speak.
 Some would meditate, pray, write out their intentions, clear the space with sage, light candles or play music.
 And what I experienced was that level of intentionality was palpable.
 I’d walk into the room and feel good like I would be taken care of.
 It was all about creating the outward space so we students felt comfortable enough to go inward and find more space.

 It’s something I think about a lot and still strive for today.
 Before I travel or facilitate a retreat, before a circle or a gathering, at the get go, I try to spend time with how I want it to feel, where I’d like the event to go.
 Of course we’re not ultimately in control of how something turns out but it’s helpful to identify the why of a gathering, the purpose.
 Is the holiday season about opening presents?
 Or is it about so much more?
 If so, what would make it feel that way?
 Games?
 A ritual?
 Volunteering together?
 It’s not about making things perfect, it’s about creating the opportunity for comfort and connection.